Writers Chronicle, September 2014

-Edited by Jina Ortiz & Rochelle Spencer, with a foreword by Helena Maria Viramontes, this exciting new anthology is, according to Junot Diaz "electrifying and absolutely necessary).
-Xu Xi's fiction is the title story and the volume features twenty-seven stories by women of color.
+Edited by Jina Ortiz & Rochelle Spencer, with a foreword by Helena Maria Viramontes, this exciting new anthology is, according to Pulitzer fiction author Junot Diaz, "electrifying and absolutely necessary."
+Xu Xi's work is the title story and the volume features twenty-seven stories by women of color.
 To be released in November, 2014 by the University of Wisconsin press.

 Above that evanescent isle, Hong Kong.
 Photo by Paul Hilton